signalapp/Signal-Desktop/CONTRIBUTING.md

 ## Developer Setup

-Note that for development, you should always be using the staging server Registrations on the staging server are completely partitioned from the productions server that the mobile apps use.
+For development, you should always be using the staging server Registrations on the staging server are completely partitioned from the productions server that the mobile apps use.
 A production app from the Play store or iTunes is hard-coded to connect to the production server.
-If you wish to pair your phone and computer, or test sending between the browser and mobile, **you must build a mobile client that targets the staging server**.
+If you wish to pair your phone and computer, or test sending between the browser and mobile, **you must build a mobile client that targets the staging server** (see below, under Pairing).

 **Important!** The staging server uses a [self-signed ssl certificate](https://github.com/WhisperSystems/TextSecure-Browser/issues/110).